skagankose/ada_fall_2017/index.md

 *Figure 18: patents application in renewable energy around the world*

 This map shows the number of USPTO patents application around the world

+The next study cassifies each technology by countries

 <a id='countries_solar'></a>
 ![Image](img/countries_solar.png)